TNZEROIT/DumpDorkWebsite/README.md

 - **Automated Google Dork Searching:** Perform Google searches using custom dork queries.
 - **Random User-Agent Rotation:** Use different user agents to mimic various browsers and reduce the risk of being blocked.
 - **Customizable Delays:** Set minimum and maximum delays between requests to respect Google's rate limits.
-- **Telegram Integration:** Automatically send the search results to a specified Telegram chat.
 - **Command-Line Interface:** Simple menu-driven interface for ease of use.
 - **File-Based Dork Input:** Option to read dork queries from a text file.